Here are a few hints and tips for fishing with GOOTS

 7. With maggots being very small and easily digestible don't be afraid of putting too much in.
 Contact the lake before hand to see if there is a limit but personally I aim for the limit.

-8. Some people like to use bait floss and a Rig Ring (Click Here To Purchase) or a Maggot Clip (Click Here To Purchase) to display the maggot but I personally like to use our Grubs (Click Here To Purchase) as a hook aligner.
+8. Some people like to use bait floss and a Rig Ring (Click Here To Purchase) or a Maggot Clip (Click Here To Purchase) I personally prefer using both on D-Rig setup.
+With this method it allows me to quickly slide a new loaded maggot clip onto the rig ring before I re-chuck for the night.

 9. Suffocating maggots using a plastic bags is a fantastic way of stopping them from wriggling when they hit the deck and burying in the silt or weed.